Classical Archaeology – Field of study catalogue MU

 During the course of their studies, students should follow the study catalogue valid for their year of matriculation.
 The study catalogues for the individual years of matriculation are available at the Faculty of Arts website.

-The main requirement for completion of the studies and graduation is to pass the final state examination and successfully defend the Master’s thesis.
-The questions correspond to the main courses and assigned subject areas of the Master’s degree programme.
-The final state examination has an oral form and examines student knowledge in these subject areas: archaeology, arts, and cultures of ancient Greece; archaeology of Etruscan Italy; Roman archaeology, Roman art, and ancient Roman civilization.
+The main requirement for completion of studies and graduation is to pass the final state examination and successfully defend the Bachelor’s thesis.
+The final state examination has an oral form.
+The questions correspond to the main courses and assigned subject areas of the Bachelor’s degree study programme, examining student knowledge in these subject areas: archaeology, arts and cultures of ancient Greece; archaeology of Etruscan Italy; Roman archaeology, Roman art, and ancient Roman civilization.

-After completion of the Master’s studies, it is possible to continue further studies in any doctoral degree study programme (after satisfying the admission requirements).
+After completion of the Bachelor’s study programme, it is possible to continue further studies in any Master’s degree study programme (after satisfying the admission requirements).
+At the Faculty of Arts, students can apply for admission to a follow-up Master’s degree in Classical Archaeology.